 A sacral stress fracture is a small break in the sacrum.
 The sacrum is a large triangular bone at base of the spine.
 The sacrum connects to the pelvis.

 Sacral stress fractures are most common in young athletes and older women with osteoporosis.
-Other factors that may increase your chance of a sacral stress fracture include:
+Other factors that may increase the chance of a sacral stress fracture include:

 The most common symptom of a sacral stress fracture is low back pain.
-If you have unexplained lower back pain, talk to your doctor.
+It is important to report any unexplained lower back pain.
 Prompt treatment can prevent the injury from causing further problems.

 Other symptoms may include:

 You will be asked about your symptoms and medical history.
 A physical exam will be done.
 You may be referred to a spine specialist or a surgeon who specializes in bone problems.

 Imaging tests evaluate your bones and other structures.
 These may include:

 In general, treatment depends on the cause and severity.

 Treatment options for a sacral stress fracture include:

-Extra support may be needed to protect, support, and keep your back in place while it heals.
+Extra support may be needed to protect, support, and keep the back in place while it heals.
 Supportive steps may include a corset or brace.

 Fractures due to osteoporosis are treated with partial weight bearing.
 A cane or other device will be used for this.

-If you have osteoporosis, your doctor will recommend medications that will increase bone density and reduce your risk of another fracture.
+People with osteoporosis may be advised to take medications that will increase bone density and reduce the risk of another fracture.

 Fractures caused by physical stress need rest, but complete rest is rarely required.
 Ice may be recommended to help with discomfort and swelling.
-Gentle massage, heat, and transcutaneous electrical stimulation (TENS) may also be used to relieve pain.
+Gentle massageand heat may also be used to relieve pain.